orchidsoftware/orchid.software/docs/en/docs/attachments.md

 ## Attachments

 Attachments are files of various formats and extensions that are related to a specific record.
-They can be attached to any model in your application by adding the `Attachable` trait to the model and using the `attachment()` relationship.
+They can be attached to any model in your application by adding the `Attachable` trait to the model and using the `attachments()` relationship.

 For example, to attach files to a `Hostel` model: